-We are looking for young, motivated leaders from the Euro Mediterranean region to become our Youths Ambassadors and help protect children on the move both within their respective countries and regionally.
+We are looking for young, motivated leaders from the Euro Mediterranean region to become Youth Ambassadors and campaign for the rights of children and youth on the move to be upheld, both within their respective countries and regionally.

-6 candidates will be selected and invited to attend an international 2-day capacity-building program in Malta in mid-February 2020.
+16 candidates will be selected and invited to attend a virtual capacity-building programme between 16-31 March 2021.

 Find out more here.